-Finance income for 2020 was up EUR 60 million on the previous year, mainly on the back of: an increase in finance income of EUR 22 million, a reduction in finance expenses of EUR 23 million, plus an improvement in exchange differences of EUR 25 million, despite the worst relative performance of "Change in fair value of financial instruments", which was down EUR 10 million.
+Finance income for 2021 was down EUR 136 million on the previous year, largely due to the following factors: increase of EUR 2 million in finance income, increase of EUR 80 million in finance expenses, a worsening of exchange rate differences by EUR 24 million, and a deterioration of EUR 34 million in the heading "Change in fair value of financial instruments".

-2.2 Statement of financial position
+2.2 Statement of Financial Position

-At 31 December 2020 IBERDROLA had negative working capital of EUR 6,601 million, which will be covered by funds generated from its business and dividends received from its subsidiaries.
+At 31 December 2021, IBERDROLA had negative working capital of EUR 4,627 million euros, which will be covered by funds generated from its business and dividends received from its subsidiaries.